simonpierreboucher02/LLMFLOW-main/README.md

 ## Extending the Framework

 The LLM Flow Framework is designed to be highly extensible.
-Here’s how you can customize and extend its capabilities:
+Here's how you can customize and extend its capabilities:

 ### Adding New External Data Sources